Timeline

 Location: Belk Pavilion 208

-Intended Audience: Teaching faculty who would like time to work on, or get feedback on, their writing assignments.
+Intended Audience: Faculty and staff who teach writing in their programs who would like time to work on, or get feedback on, their writing assignments and want to discuss how AI impacts their writing instruction.

 RSVP required: Lunch will be served, so please RSVP.